What do you see as the key opportunities for scientists, teachers, and students who engage in citizen science collaborations?

-Over the last few years, rural schools and communities have received increased visibility in the media and in the broader educational conversation, with depictions of rural places presented in many ways: idyllic due to their natural resources and beauty; characterized, and sometimes villainized, by perceived political leanings; highlighted for their pockets of extreme poverty; or on occasion recognized for their innovative pla
+Over the last few years, rural schools and communities have received increased visibility in the media and in the broader educational conversation, with depictions of rural places presented in many ways: idyllic due to their natural resources and beauty; characterized, and sometimes villainized, by perceived political leanings; highlighted for their pockets of extreme poverty; or on occasion recognized for their innovative place-bas

 If you had asked me a few years ago how I was preparing my second graders for their future studies in algebra, I would have laughed!
 Algebra is for teenagers and addition and subtraction facts are for second graders...now I realize how wrong I was.
 I was fortunate enough to be a part of an amazing STEM professional development for early elementary mathematics instruction.
-The skills, strategies, and techniques I learned have changed the way I will teach mathematics and think about my math students!

 Mixed methods research, dating back to the mid- to late 1980’s (Creswell & Plano, 2011), is defined as “research in which the investigator collects and analyzes data, integrates the findings, and draws inferences using both quantitative and qualitative approaches” (Tashakkori & Creswell, 2007).
 In a recent CADRE newsletter, an article on mixed methods research drew a lot of attention.
 This, in turn, caught our attention, so we pulled together a few resources listed below.